d4ncer/toy-robot/README.md

 - **RIGHT:** Turn the robot right
 - **REPORT:** Report the current position and direction of the robot (0,0,NORTH)

-The table is 5x5, and any command that would result in the robot being off the table *will be ignored*.
+The table is a 5x5 grid, and any command that would result in the robot being off the table *will be ignored*.

 ## Dependencies